Home

 Because of the nature of migraine, it may be better to take less overall rather than just trying to "wait a little longer".
 It's often better to take a little early on.
 Just try taking less.
 After the first dose in a day, do try waiting a little longer.
 Use a watch timer if you must, and start setting it for a little longer and a littler longer.

-Your goal is to be going at least 48 hours in between every day with painkillers.
+Your minimum goal is to be going at least 48 hours in between every day with abortive drugs.
 That's one day with, two or more without.
-Some doctors are now suggesting that you take no more than 10 doses a month, but start with 1 day between doses, and then go for two.
+Some doctors are now suggesting that you take no more than 10 doses a month, or even fewer, but start with 1 day between doses, and then go for two.
 Although you may notice an increase in headaches at first (and nausea), over the long term things usually get a lot better!
-Believe me, rebound headaches aren't worth it!
+Believe me, medication overuse headaches aren't worth it!